Digital-Humanities-Quarterly/DHQ-similar-papers/README.md

-# Two DHQ Similar Article Recommendation Systems
+# Two DHQ Article Recommendation Systems

 This repository contains scripts for creating two separate paper recommendation systems for the journal